kyma-incubator/compass/tests/director/external-services-mock-integration/README.md

 ## Auditlog test scenario
 - Register an application through Compass Gateway
 2. Get an audit log from the mock service based on the application's name
-- Compare the auditlog with the request for registering the application
+3. Compare the audit log with the request for registering the application.

 ## Development
 To run the test locally, set these environment variables: